Siem4all/Blood_Managment_System/readme.rst

 1. Download or Clone the project, and rename it to blood.

-2. Download and install either `xampp <https://www.apachefriends.org/download.html>`_ or `wamp <https://sourceforge.net/projects/wampserver/>`_ server if haven't either of them.
+2. Download and install either `xampp <https://www.apachefriends.org/download.html>`_ or `wamp <https://sourceforge.net/projects/wampserver/>`_ server if you haven't either of them.

 3. Paste the project either to your xampp/htdocs or wamp/www folder.